 I started Tales Told Out of School during the time that I was a department chair (2009-2014) to provide insight, lessons learned the hard way, and other support and advocacy for “middle management” faculty administrators like department chairs, school and program directors, and deans.

-Since then I’ve branched out: I’ve spent the past four years as a dean.
+Since then I’ve branched out: I’ve spent the past six years as a dean.
 I write regularly for Inside Higher Ed about issues related to the higher ed workplace.
-I serve as the Vice President of the Teaching Division of the American Historical Association, where I’ve been involved in several major projects involving history curriculum, enrollments, and pedagogy.
+I recently finished a three-year term as the Vice President of the Teaching Division of the American Historical Association, where helped lead several major projects involving history curriculum, enrollments, and pedagogy.

 My cv is available here.